vikasgupta69/Python-Project-/README.md

 # Python-Project-
-<pr>My Dataset Name is Supermarket Sales
+My Dataset Name is Supermarket Sales<br>
-I Have a tools in Python and pandas, NumPy, Matplotlib, seaborn It is my first work in the data set in the python, read the data set in python and Handlie the null value EDA Parts
+I Have a tools in Python and pandas, NumPy, Matplotlib, seaborn <br>
+It is my first work in the data set in the python,<br>
+read the data set in python and Handlie the null value<br>
+EDA Parts <br>
-Univariate and Bivariate and Multivariae analysis
-It is use to deepliy analysis <pr>
+Univariate and Bivariate and Multivariae analysis<br> It is use to deepliy analysis <pr>